MartinBradbury/trihub/TESTING.md

 | Training Plan  | GET | Show the training plan specific to users goal | Pass | |
 | Training Change  | GET | Change the training plan if the user changes their goal | Pass | |

 ### Custom Automated Testing

-In addition to the manuel testing, I created some automated tests to test my custom code.
+In addition to the manual testing, I created some automated tests to test my custom code.
 These tests check the modals, views and serializers used on the backend.
 The tests were carried out on the goals component, performance component, posts component and training plan component.
 23 automated tests were carried out, all which were set to fail initially and then corrected to pass.
 All 23 tests carried out passed.